maaabel/cooperarsc.github.com/_posts/notes/2013-02-26-boardoftrustees-oliver.md

 EPSTEIN: Because between the revenue-generating and the faculty, and.. decisions haven’t really been finalized yet, so now we’re talking about things that aren’t completely finalized, but it appears that there’s going to be a solution to make the Engineering school, with the consent of the faculty, and with the Dean behind it, we see that as a way for it to be sustainable.

-ART STUDENT: I thought there was something in the Engineering plan that was dependent on whether all schools would charge tuition?
+RYAN: I thought there was something in the Engineering plan that was dependent on whether all schools would charge tuition?

 EPSTEIN: The plan was put forth by the Engineering school, we see a way for that school to be sustainable, so we can continue that school on a sustainable path, and Architecture too, on a sustainable path.
 With Art, though, it’s not obvious yet that there’s a sustainable path.